shivkshah/face-recognition-eeg-analysis/README.md

 4. Run the analysis notebook:

     ```bash
-    jupyter notebook code/analysis_notebook.ipynb
+    jupyter notebook face_vs_scrambled_analysis.ipynb
     ```

-## Notes

-- Large EEG data files are excluded from the repo due to GitHub file size limits.
-- You'll need to manually add your `.fdt` and `.set` files to the `data/` folder before running the notebook.
+---

+## Important Note on Data Files

+Due to GitHub file size limits, the `.fdt` file (~211 MB) containing the raw EEG data is **not included** in this repository.
+To fully reproduce the analysis, you will need to obtain this file separately and place it alongside the `.set` and `.tsv` files in this repository directory.

+If you do not have access to the `.fdt` file, please contact the repository owner or refer to the original data source.

+---

 ## Author